Carnagion/dissertation/diss/diss.typ

 The impact of these results is discussed in @section:impact.

 Finally, @section:reflections reflects on the management and progress of this project, its broader implications as a whole concerning Legal, Social, Ethical, and Professional Issues (LSEPI), and its potential future directions.
-@section:conclusion concludes this paper, re-iterating the impact of the results discussed in @section:results and the conclusions drawn from them.
+@section:conclusion concludes this dissertation, re-iterating the impact of the results discussed in @section:results and the conclusions drawn from them.

 = Existing Literature <section:literature>